adopt-liveview/adopt-liveview/priv/pages/2024/04-05-list-rendering-en_US.md

 LiveviewPlayground.start()
 ```

-This time our `render/1` benefits from not having to process the filter and also from the fact that there are fewer elements to render!
+This time our `render/1` benefits from not having to process the filter over and over again and also from the fact that there are fewer elements to render!

 ## Simplifying list rendering with the special `:for` attribute

-Just as the `if` block has the version `:if`, the `for` comprehension has a version in the special HEEx attribute `:for`.
+Just as the `if` block has the `:if` version, the `for` comprehension has its special HEEx attribute `:for`.
 Create and run a file called `special_for.exs`:

 ```elixir
 Mix.install([